Welcome to the new KidsHealth website! See what is new.

 • any degree of hearing loss can make learning to speak more difficult

-Why is hearing important for my child's communication development?
+Why hearing is important for your child's communication development

 Hearing is a critical part of a child's communication development.
 Even a mild or fluctuating hearing loss can affect a child's communication development so it's important to identify any loss as early as possible.